-Many of the barrier wetlands encountered have been separated from the open water of the Great Lakes basin by roads and culverts.
-While this is not a new occurrence, it makes it increasingly difficult to access barrier wetlands, which are still functioning, but their connectivity is continuously harder to evaluate.
+Many of the barrier wetlands sampled have been separated from the open water of the Great Lakes basin by roads and culverts.
+While this is not a new occurrence, it makes it increasingly difficult to access barrier wetlands and to evaluate their connectivity.
 This, coupled with changing water levels around the Great Lakes basin, can have impacts on the seasonal passage for fish both to and from the barrier wetlands.

 A vast majority of the wetlands sampled exhibited large mats of floating Typha spp. which were nearly impenetrable for sampling for Fish/Invert/WQ.
-While they are a monodominant vegetation zone, they do not allow for any of the Fish/Invert/WQ team to sample because there is no water on top of the mat and the water beneath them is inaccessible due to the thick root structures of the vegetation.
+While they are a monodominant vegetation zone, they do not allow for any of the Fish/Invert/WQ teams to sample because there is no water on top of the mat and the water beneath them is inaccessible due to the thick root structures of the vegetation.
 Even if you can penetrate through the mat, there is only thick muck below.